 (Jun 14 - 16 or Sep 3 -5, 2019)

 Learn how to use a wild assortment of natural and easily found materials to make marks and colours on fabric.
-We'll focus on two primary means of using dyestuffs to create colour: dye pots to colour large swaths of cloth, and eco prints to create bursts of colour.
+We'll focus on two primary means of using dyestuffs to create colour: eco prints to create bursts of colour and dye pots to colour large swaths of cloth.

-Dye Pots - Did you know that an old rusty can and your leftover tea bags can make the most beautiful marks on fabric?
-And that an indigo vat is a living organism?
-Learn how to use rust, tannin, and indigo to create your own dyed fabrics.
+Dye Pots - Learn how to use rust, tannin, and indigo to create your own dyed fabrics.
 Delve into marigold, sumac, onion, goldenrod, rhubarb... the possibilities are endless.
 Learn to recognize and use many of the dyestuffs we find around us - on roadsides and fields, in our gardens and in our kitchens.
 Using recycled cotton, we will explore resists, mordants, and the secrets to dyeing with natural materials.
 Bring home a set of samples to remind you of the techniques and to use in your own practice.